-6.5 Liquidity Contingency Plan
+6.5 Liquidity and Capital Contingency Plan

-The Bank has in place a Liquidity Contingency Plan.
+The Bank has in place a Liquidity and Capital Contingency Plan.
 The main purpose of the contingency plan is to identify liquidity or funding problems as early as possible and thereby improve the Bank's ability to respond to such situations.
-As a part of the Liquidity Contingency Plan, the Bank has defined four liquidity stages reflecting different levels of severity.
-The liquidity stages are determined based on both predefined risk triggers and on qualitative assessment.
-For each stage, management and reporting actions have been defined and communicated to the relevant parties, including the Board of Directors, the CB and the FME.
-The Liquidity Contingency Plan, which forms a part of the Bank's Business Continuity Framework, is tested regularly and findings from the tests are used to improve the contingency plan if needed.
+As a part of the Liquidity and Capital Contingency Plan, the Bank has defined four contingency stages reflecting different levels of severity.
+The contingency stages are determined based on both predefined risk triggers and on qualitative assessment.
+For each stage, management and reporting actions have been defined and communicated to the relevant parties, including the Board of Directors and the CB.
+The Liquidity and Capital Contingency Plan, which forms a part of the Bank's Recovery plan, is tested regularly and findings from the tests are used to improve the contingency plan if needed.